 Are you looking to inspire your girl students to continue Maths?
 Do you think they would benefit from a day hearing about and engaging in all things Maths, alongside other girls?

 The Mathematical Institute and Department of Statistics host three day-conferences in Mathematics for girls in January each year.
-The next event will take place in January 2019, and booking will open in October 2018.
+Typically we will only be able to accommodate state schools but independent schools may register their interest and will be accepted if we have space.
+The next event will take place in January 2020.

 Who is it for?

 Girls!
 The day is to inspire young women to continue with Maths education.
 We can only accept bookings from UK schools.

 16th January 2020: Girls in Years 10-11

 17th January 2020: Girls in Years 12Girls in Years 12-13 should be studying Maths at A-level or equivalent.

 Each day involves a mix of plenaries, workshops and hands-on problem sessions.
 The timetable for the day is below, but the order of sessions may vary.

 10:00 – 10:30 Registration

 13:00 – 13:45 Workshop/Lunch